irreverentsimplicity/amicoinornot/README.md

-# AmICoinOrNot
+# AmICoinOrNot for Zora Coinathon

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## Project Description

-**AmICoinOrNot** is a decentralized application (dApp) that allows users to create and manage "meme coins" on the Base Sepolia testnet.
-Users can mint new tokens, associate them with an image, and potentially participate in a voting or leaderboard system.
-The primary goal is to explore and demonstrate the process of deploying custom tokens on a Layer 2 blockchain like Base.
+**AmICoinOrNot** is a decentralized application (dApp) that allows users to create and manage "meme coins" on a layer 2 EVM-compatible chain, using Zora Coin SDK.
+In the proposed dApp, users can mint new tokens, associate them with an image, and participate in a voting or leaderboard system.

+The UX mimics the popular AmIHotOrNot layout in which 2 images are side by side, and users can vote which one will remain, or be the "winner".
+Then another image is added to the UI and the process restarts.
+Images are stored off-chain in a supabase database, for speed and efficiency.
+Voting is also stored off-chain, in the same database.

+Once per day, the votes are calculated, and a smart contract (not included in the repo, not enough time to finish) will distribute rewards to the voters of the meme with the highest number of votes.

+The primary goal is to explore and demonstrate possibilities of the Zora Coin framework, not to create a functional dApp (again, not enough time for it).

 ## How to Run